Breast Reduction at Re.

 Have your photo taken in your favourite outfit or bikini, before surgery, for comparison afterwards

 Re. was founded by Richard Bloom and Kim Taylor.
 Both are highly experienced plastic surgeons, with more than 25 years’ experience between them.
-Richard and Kim have a vast amount of experience in breast reductions, breast augmentation and breast reshaping.
+Richard and Kim have a vast amount of experience in breast reductions and breast reshaping.

 Both have multiple accreditations, being Fellows of the Royal Australasian College of Surgeons, as well as members of the Australian Society of Plastic Surgeons and the Australasian Society of Aesthetic Plastic Surgeons.